COLLECTING VINTAGE WATCHES

 THIS IMAGE SHOWS THE SMALL SIZE OF THE SCREWS AND THE WINDING PINION NEXT TO THE MATCH HEAD WITH THE SLIDING PINION DIRECTLY ABBOVE IT

-THE MINUTE AND HOUR HAND WITH A MATCH HEAD TO INDICATE THE TINY SIZE OF THE HANDS OF THIS VINTAGE WATCH.
+THE TINY MINUTE AND HOUR HANDS SHOWN WITH A MATCH HEAD TO INDICATE THE SIZE OF THE HANDS OF THE VINTAGE WATCH

 THE WATCH CASE REMOVED FROM THE BROOCH BRIDLE.